 Addiction to alcohol is a difficult disorder to manage on one’s own.
 Daylight Recovery Services’ alcohol treatment program can help.

-As a licensed alcohol treatment center, we offer our clients a safe and comfortable place to detox, a 30-day inpatient program, and an intensive outpatient alcohol rehab program, as well as access to 12-step programs.
+As a licensed alcohol treatment center, we offer our clients a safe and comfortable place to detox, a 30-day inpatient program, as well as access to 12-step programs.
 The support and care we offer inside the treatment facility and out helps our clients overcome their alcohol addiction and lead happier, healthier lives.
 Reach out today to learn more and start down the road to recovery.